outfindo/outfindo.dev/_posts/2022-01-24-senior-backend-engineer-php.md

 * pair-program and review code with [Ondřej]({{ site.baseurl }}/team#ondrej) so that you can learn from each other
 * refactor the code regularly to eliminate tech debt, delete unused code often (so satisfying! :)
 * ship small changes with feature toggles so that we can deploy continuously
-* make architecture decisions, use new tech if it helps
 * manage the infrastructure, set up new services if needed
 * participate in team activities - learning sessions, sharing experience, workshops

 ## What tech and practises do we use

-* PHP 8, Symfony,
+* PHP 8, Symfony
-* tests in PHPUnit, both integration/database and unit tests, TDD when suitable
+* PHPUnit tests, both unit and integration/database, TDD when suitable
 * static code analysis (PHPStan/Psalm)
 * [Domain-driven design](https://martinfowler.com/tags/domain%20driven%20design.html), [CQRS](https://martinfowler.com/bliki/CQRS.html), [Value objects](https://martinfowler.com/bliki/ValueObject.html), [Hexagonal architecture](https://matthiasnoback.nl/2017/07/layers-ports-and-adapters-part-1-introduction/)
 * read (and sometimes write) models using plain SQL instead of Doctrine